openconnectivity/IOTivity-Lite-setup/windows.md

 The Initial flow is doing a generation (with the supplied example):
 1. [gen.sh](#generate-code)
-2. start up visual code/studio with the IOTivity-Constrained solution file (.sln) note dependend on the use version of studio/code solution conversion will take place.
+2. start up visual code/studio with the IOTivity-Lite solution file (.sln) note dependend on the use version of studio/code solution conversion will take place.
 3. retarget the solution, so that it actual builds tab -> Project -> Retarget solution